BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Supernova Missing Material Fix/ReadMe.md

 __Note:__ The *SuperNova* can be randomly obtained in the grinder by grinding three Legendary shields (like any other Legendary shield)

 ![SuperNova Missing Material Fix](https://imgur.com/oyaBnu1.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")
-Et voila...
-Missing/Random Material Fix done!
+Et voila... *SuperNova Missing Material Fix* done... and Random Material bug resolved!

 Enjoy!